kolach/go-factory/README.md

 )
 ```

-Where `name` is a reference to generator function.
-In most canonical form it has a signature:
+Where `name` is a reference to generator function and has signature:

 ```go
 type GeneratorFunc func(ctx Ctx) (interface{}, error)